Shriinivas/shapekeyimport/README.md

 You can invoke the add-on in 2.79 by pressing spacebar or in 2.8 beta by pressing F3 in the 3d view and selecting the <br>
 'Import Paths & Shape Keys' option<br> The add-on is also accesible from Import menu under File<br>

 'demo.blend' and 'demo ver 2.blend' illustrate the basic functionality and the new enhancements of version 2.
 You can import one of the SVGs (via import shape keys option) in a new blender file to verify the functionality.
-Even though the import function currently works only with 2.79b, the imported shapes can be accessed from 2.8 alpha as well.
-So the blend files here can be opened with Blender 2.8

 # Quick start